tame84/meteo-app/README.md

 View the current meteo of your city of residence (with geolocation), search the meteo for the city you want and view a forecast of the next 5 days.

-The available film information are :
+The available meteo information are :
 - City
 - Current/max/min/feels temp, current humidity/wind speed/cloudiness
 - 5 days forecast (humidity, min/max temp, cloudiness, risk of rain, humidity)

-## Feature

-You can add the films you like to your favorites list.

 ## Languages